driskell/log-courier/docs/Configuration.md

 ### `"admin enabled"`

 *Boolean.
 Optional.
 Default: false*
 *Requires restart*

 Enables the administration listener that the `lc-admin` utility can connect to.

-### `"admin bind address"`
+### `"admin listen address"`

 *String.
 Optional.
-Default: 127.0.0.1*
+Default: tcp:127.0.0.1:1234*

-The TCP address the administration listener should listen on.
+The address the administration listener should listen on in the format `transport:address`.

-### `"admin port"`

-*Number.
-Required with "admin enabled" = true*

-The TCP port the administration listener should listen on.
+Allowed transports are "tcp", "tcp4", "tcp6" and "unix".
+For the tcp transports the address format is `host:port`.
+For the unix transport the address should specify a filename to use when creating the unix domain socket.
+If no transport name is specified, "tcp" is assumed.

+Examples:

+	127.0.0.1:1234
+	tcp:127.0.0.1:1234
+	unix:/var/run/log-courier/admin.socket

 ### `"persist directory"`

 *String.
 Optional.
 Default: "."*
 *Requires restart*

 The directory that Log Courier should store its persistence data in.
 The default